 The Hotel Cortina is one of the oldest hotels in Cortina d’Ampezzo, dating back to 1870.
 The renovated building has retained all of its traditional Ampezzan charm and attention to detail, while adding modern services and amenities.
 Set in front of Cortina’s 19th-century bell tower, the hotel offers a fitness center, restaurant, and a terrace bar overlooking the Corso Italia.

-After breakfast and a 2-hour transfer where we can admire the landscape one last time, we bid farewell at the Venice airport.
+After breakfast and we bid Cortina "Arrivederci", and take a 2-hour transfer where we can admire the landscape one last time before our farewell at the Venice airport.

 Please note that this is a typical itinerary, and actual activities may vary due to weather conditions, local events, and to allow serendipity to play a hand in your experience.
 Accommodations are as outlined in the itinerary, although we reserve the right to change these or the order visited should the need arise.